Empowerment Group Partners

 Human rights training enables children to stand up for themselves and those around them.
 Their group gives them the social structure needed to successfully enforce their rights ending heinous abuses.

-While ZOE is a religiously non-restrictive program, children experience the gospel in action in ways that are always inviting but never coercive.
+While Zoe Empowers is a religiously non-restrictive program, children experience the gospel in action in ways that are always inviting but never coercive.
 We love to talk about this part of our program; please ask us if you have questions.

 The sense of belonging to their peer group transcends into larger society as they move from being beggars and sometimes thieves to entrepreneurs and leaders, respected and valued by their community.